Kalevala: Lemminkäinen

 Lemminkäinen, a handsome, arrogant and reckless seducer, is the son of Lempi.
 He has a close relationship with his mother, who revives him after he has been drowned in the river of Tuonela while pursuing the object of his romantic desires.

 Ukko

 Ukko (Old man) is the god of sky and thunder, and the leading deity mentioned within The Kalevala.

-He corresponds to Thor and Zeus.
+Hiisi

+Hiisi, the Finnish devil, bearing also the epithets, Juntas, Piru and Lempo, is the chief of the forest-demons, and is inconceivably wicked.

 Joukahainen

 Joukahainen is a base young man who arrogantly challenges Väinämöinen to a singing contest, which he loses.
 In exchange for his life Joukahainen promises his young sister Aino to Väinämöinen.
 Joukahainen attempts to gain his revenge on Väinämöinen by killing him with a crossbow, but only succeeds in killing Väinämöinen's horse.
 Joukahainen's actions lead to Väinämöinen promising to build a Sampo in return for Louhi rescuing him.